anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/mmm-input-schema-copy-1.md

 * [ ] **Positive Integers Only:** All column values (e.g., spend, click, impression) must be positive integers.
 * [ ] **Boolean Values:** Represent boolean columns (e.g., event indicators) with 1 for true and 0 for false.
 * [ ] "**Numeric Values Only:** No non-numeric values are allowed, including empty spaces.\
-  Example: Currency symbols are not needed for spend values."
+  **Note:** Currency symbols are not needed for spend values."
-* [ ] No Columns should have all Zero values.
-If it has then we should remove that column itself.
-For eg : When we pull data on a campaign/objective level for certain date range, We might get some columns with nothing to report.
+* [ ] No Columns should have all values populated as 0
+* [ ] The CSV file should be formatted uniformly with column headers in the first row and each column should contain values which are of the same data type.
+* [ ] The recommended format data
-* [ ] There should be proper format for the **Final Master file**, For eg: first column should contain date, second column should contain KPI(can be multiple KPI for two models) followed by all the base variables and lastly all the **Media variables**.
+* [ ] There should be proper format for the **Final Master file**.
+Eg: first column should contain date, second column should contain KPI (can be multiple KPIs for two models) followed by all the base variables and lastly all the **Media variables**.
 * [ ] It is recommended to delete all the unnecessary empty rows and columns from the master file before uploading into the platform
 * [ ] Ensure that the number of independent variables to the number observations in rows should be of 1:4 range atleast.
 * [ ] Make sure the list of independent variables is exhaustive in the Final Master file which involves incorportation all the types of data including Paid media vars, Organic vars, Seasonality vars, Contextual vars, Trends vars, Sales efforts vars and etc. which has any role in driving the KPI.